“Your customer doesn’t care how much you know until they know how much you care.”

 Getting passed around

-One of the biggest problems that I have seen over and over again through the years is the troubling mix of “order takers” and technology upgrades.
-The customer is sold enticing new technology that will produce amazing efficiency, yet the “order taker” does not consult the customer on how to properly turn down previous services.
+One of the biggest problems that I have seen repeatedly through the years is the troubling mix of “order takers” and technology upgrades.
+The customer is sold enticing new technology that will produce amazing efficiency, yet the “order taker” does not consult the customer on properly turning down previous services.

 How do we fix this flawed model?
 It’s pretty simple, actually.

-Resolve to do business with agent/consultants who value retaining their customers as much as they do gaining new ones.
-Agents will always bring more resources to the table than direct vendor reps, and, the residual model of their compensation means your satisfaction is not a wish – it’s a must.
+Resolve to do business with agents/consultants who value retaining their customers as much as they gain new ones.
+Agents will always bring more resources to the table than direct vendor reps, and the residual model of their compensation means your satisfaction is not a wish – it’s a must.

 Agents can afford to invest time in your business because it’s in their best interest and the compensation model encourages it.
 Agents are interested in crafting solutions for their clients based on real needs vs. vendor logos.
-This model will not only save you time but it will save you money and you will get solutions that you can trust.
+This model will save you time and save you money, and you will get solutions that you can trust.

 The choice is yours — “hot potato,” order takers, or solutions-based agents who will invest time in your business.

-A trusted advisor to companies across industries, Denis will work with you to craft an effective Telecom, IT and Cloud strategy that reduces inefficiencies, delivers savings, and improves the way you run your business.
+An experienced Telecom, IT, and Cloud expert, Denis P. O’Donovan, Jr. has spent more than 20 years helping businesses streamline their operations, optimize their services, and improve their bottom-line results.
+A trusted advisor to companies across industries, Denis will work with you to craft an effective Telecom, IT, and Cloud strategy that reduces inefficiencies, delivers savings and improves the way you run your business.